Safe Control and Learning Using Generalized Action Governor: Models and Assumptions

+where $\mathcal{C}$ is a subset of $\mathcal{X} \times \mathcal{U}$.
+A constraint on the state $x(t)$ can represent a process variable bound or collision avoidance; a constraint on the control action $u(t)$ can present an actuator power or range limit, which may be state-dependent.

-In order to develop the safety supervisor called {\it Generalized Action Governor} for enforcing \eqref{equ:constraint}, we assume there is at hand a nominal control policy, $\pi_0: \mathcal{X} \times \mathcal{V} \to \mathcal{U}$, that is,
+In order to develop the safety supervisor termed {\it Generalized Action Governor (AG)} for enforcing \eqref{equ:constraint}, we assume there is a nominal control policy, $\pi_0: \mathcal{X} \times \mathcal{V} \to \mathcal{U}$, that is,

 where $v(t) \in \mathcal{V}$ represents a reference signal, which typically corresponds to the current control objective (e.g., a setpoint for tracking) and is passed to the policy from a higher-level planner or a human operator.
-We write the closed-loop system under the nominal policy $\pi_0$ as